teknologi-umum/blog/content/the-basics-of-go.md

 1. A user joined the group.
 The captcha bot will send a captcha to the user.
 2. The captcha bot calls a function that start a 60 seconds timer for the user to complete the captcha with goroutine.
 3. If 60 seconds has passed, and the user hasn't solved the captcha, the captcha bot will kick the user.
-4. Listen to any incoming message by anyone, and if the message was sent by one of the user that need to solve the captcha, we will validate their input.
+4. Listen to any incoming message by anyone, and if the message was sent by one of the user that needs to solve the captcha, we will validate their input.
 5. If the user solved the captcha, we will send a message to the user that they have solved the captcha.
 And remove the user's captcha from the list of active captcha.